UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

     ![My Calls menu option in UKCloud Portal](images/ptl-mnu-mycalls.png)

+3. Click **Go to My Calls Portal**.

-3. For additional security, re-enter your UKCloud Portal user credentials to access My Calls.
+4. For additional security, re-enter your UKCloud Portal user credentials to access My Calls.

     ![My Calls login page](images/ptl-mycalls-login.png)

-4. If two-factor authentication (2FA) has been enabled for your account, you'll be prompted to enter a six digit code.
+    If two-factor authentication (2FA) has been enabled for your account, you'll be prompted to enter a six digit code.
 Use your 2FA app to generate the code and enter it here.

 5. The My Calls home page shows a simple view of all tickets that have been raised.